Charles W. Fairbanks: Hughes's running mate

 In 1916, Fairbanks was in charge of establishing the platform for the Republican party.
 He sought that year's Republican presidential nomination at the party's June convention.
 When Charles Evans Hughes was nominated, Fairbanks was selected by the convention as the vice presidential nominee, which would have returned him to office under a different president, a feat previously accomplished only by George Clinton and John C. Calhoun.
 In November, Hughes and Fairbanks lost a close election to the Democratic incumbents Woodrow Wilson and Thomas Marshall.
-Fairbanks and 23rd Vice President Adlai Stevenson share the distinction of seeking reelection to non-consecutive terms as vice president.
-Vice president Stevenson ran for a second non-consecutive term with William Jennings Bryan in the 1900 Election but he and Bryan lost to the Republican ticket of William McKinley and Theodore Roosevelt.
+Fairbanks and Adlai Stevenson (vice president from 1893 to 1897) share the distinction of seeking reelection to non-consecutive terms as vice president.
+Former vice president Stevenson ran for a second non-consecutive term with William Jennings Bryan in the 1900 election but he and Bryan lost to the Republican ticket of William McKinley and Theodore Roosevelt.
 After the election, Fairbanks resumed the practice of law in Indianapolis, but his health soon started to fail.